 The Autism Spectrum: the Four Ways We Feel Compelled to Master Our World

 When I wrote this article in 2004, I was just finishing my personality theory.
 So when I read this article today, I, like many writers, feel compelled to go back and update it.
 The thing is, while I voice my ideas somewhat differently today, the ideas themselves remain the same—especially the idea that treating people on the Autism Spectrum as medically broken is just plain ignorant, cruel, and wrong.

 In truth, people on the spectrum are folks who have extreme versions of one of the four ways we master life— we master our sensations, we master the ability to sense things, we master the ability to assign meanings to the things we sense, and we master the ability to free ourselves from the ongoing need to master these three skills.
 Moreover, this idea—that folks with Asperger's have an extreme focus on one of the four ways we master life—remains true no matter what the cause of the condition.
-Thus the best way to see people on the spectrum is as folks with minority personalities, and the best way to help them and us is to learn to understand—and how to connect with—this minority personality.
+This means the best way to see people on the spectrum is as folks with minority personalities, and the best way to help them and us is to learn to understand—and how to connect with—this minority personality.